 Close contact between mother and child is a top priority in our clinic.
 In our clinic, rooming in means that you have your baby in your room with you around the clock, and that they are only taken into the nursery on exceptional medical grounds.

 This means that you can get to know your baby from the minute they are born and look after your newborn yourself with our support, if wanted or required.
 This gives you a chance to prepare for those first few days at home and has a positive impact on your breastfeeding relationship.

 We also take rooming in to mean that the baby’s father and siblings are also involved in the baby’s care from the very start.
 This is why we offer full-day visiting times for fathers and siblings, as well as the opportunity for fathers to stay in one of our family rooms.

 12. What is your department’s approach to breastfeeding?

 Breastfeeding stimulates the senses – all 5!

-Breastfeeding babies smell, taste, hear, feel and see the mother, building a unique inner relationship.
+Breastfeeding babies smell, taste, hear, feel and see their mother, building a unique inner relationship with her.
 Encouraging this all-important first bond is our priority.
-For this reason we offer professional breastfeeding support in a variety of settings.
+For this reason we offer professional breastfeeding support.

 After the birth, we put a great emphasis on giving you enough time for successful bonding (skin-to-skin contact with the mother until first latching onto the breast).
-Inpatients on the postnatal ward receive professional advice and support from our nurses and certified breastfeeding consultants (IBCLC).
-It is rare to find a problem that cannot be solved.
+In-patients on the postnatal ward receive professional advice and support from our midwives, nurses in the nursery and certified breastfeeding consultants (IBCLC).

 13. To what extent does your department accommodate cultural wishes/requests?